WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 # Introduction

-Welcome to my guide on how to sideload on Apple Devices!
+Welcome to our guide on how to sideload on Apple Devices!

-Some of the advantages with using this method:
+Advantages with using this method:

 - Free!